 MA, PhD, University of California-Berkeley, 1983, 1989

-Nancy Bristow teaches twentieth-century American history, with an emphasis on race, gender, and social change.
+History Department Chair, Nancy Bristow, teaches twentieth-century American history, with an emphasis on race, gender, and social change.
 Initially a student of progressivism and the First World War, she continues to pursue her interest in social cataclysm.
 Her most recent book is "Steeped in the Blood of Racism: Black Power, Law and Order and the 1970 Shootings at Jackson State College," Oxford University Press, forthcoming May, 2020.

 SSI1 135, "Culture and Catastrophe," meets TTh 9:30-10:50.